EMPHYSIS/EMPHYSIS.github.io/pages/tools.md

 Explanations:

 - _Lang to Beh.
-Model_: Generate Behavioral Model (= reference results) from modeling language.
+Model_: Generate Behavioral Model (= reference results) from modeling language (during the project, Behavioral Models have been semi-automatically generated via scripts from DLR-SR).

 - _Lang to AlgCode_: Generate Algorithm Code from modeling language.